My Breast Cancer Team

 Primary Care Gynecology

-Your primary care doctor or gynecologists is often the first person you will see.
+Your primary care doctor or gynecologist is often the first person you will see.
 They are often the ones doing your annual breast exam and/or order your screening mammogram.

 Breast Health Navigator